GornHawken/GornHawken/README.md

 I am deeply religious but please dont mistake me as one of those deeply judgemental and hateful Christians!
 I am not and I am willing to accept others for who they are, even LGBTQ and furries etc, but know I may say religious stuffs!

-Know I may be awkward and very shy if its our first interaction but I do tend to yap and get excited if we have some common interests or if u mention one of my hyperfixations (Haha TF2 hyperfixation go brr) but ill always try my best to keep the conversation going for u if u wanana!
+Know I may be awkward and very shy if its our first interaction but I do tend to yap and get excited if we have some common interests or if u mention one of my hyperfixations (Haha TF2 hyperfixation go brr) but ill always try my best to keep the conversation going for u if u wanna!
 Though if u want quietness I can gladly just sit besides u in silence for hours!
 Thats fine by me.

 Please remember that I have many coping links/fictives and kins!
 Most of the skins I wear are simply c'links of mine (you'll know if it isnt one of my c'links/fictives or kins if they have a red ribbon on their tail!, orange is for c'link/kin and yellow is comfort character) and that I may be in the mindset of the character/skin I am currentlz using at all times.